-Retained earnings decreased by 890% due to the net loss for the year and the distribution of dividends.
+Retained earnings decreased by 890% due to net loss for the year mainly brought by the decrease in the fair market values of investment properties and the distribution of dividends.

 As of December 31, 2022 and 2021, RCR has zero debt but has the capacity to leverage of up to 35% of Deposited Property Value.